aaronamran/MCSI-Remote-Cybersecurity-Internship/Threat Hunting/threat-hunting-yara.md

-# Lab Setup: Threat Hunting with YARA
+# Lab Setup: Threat Hunting With YARA
 Threat hunting involves proactively searching for threats in an organization's network using various tools and techniques.
 YARA is a key tool for identifying malware by creating rules that scan systems, detect malicious files, and track infections.
 Threat hunters use YARA rules to quickly spot threats.
 A known-safe dataset serves as a clean reference for comparing against potentially malicious datasets.
 The HxD Editor is used to view and edit hexadecimal data, which consists of numbers 0-9 and letters A-F.

 ## References